 Yes, we require the use of standard vocabulary and value sets, including but not limited to LOINC, SNOMED, and UCUM.
-LOINC codes and associated descriptions are required for all observation identifiers (OBX-3) and are preferred for OBR-4.
+LOINC codes and associated descriptions are required for all observation identifiers (OBX-3).
 TDH expects all coded observations values (OBX-5) to use SNOMED codes and associated descriptions.
 This applies to all ordinal results such as positive and reactive as well as nominal results for organism names.
 This does not apply to numeric or structured numeric observation values.
-For numeric or structured numeric values, TDH expects UCUM and associated descriptions in OBX-6.